-At the bottom of the page you will see the Route Table and corresponding changes if a WiFi connection is not available, the mobile connection will be used.
+At the bottom of the page you will see the Route Table and corresponding changes if a wired connection fails or a cable is disconnected (the default route changes to wlan0).
+Similarly, if a WiFi connection is not available, the mobile connection will be used.

-Backup routes work even if they are not activated in the Backup Routes item, but the router will use the factory defaults described in Chapter viz 4.7.
+Backup routes work even if they are not activated in the Backup Routes item, but the router will use the factory defaults.